-16 | Exclusive dealing
+16 Exclusive dealing

-Following the Court of Justice ruling in Intel, an assessment of the circumstances and effects of an exclusivity arrangement is needed for it to be qualified as an abuse (see response to question 14).
+Following the Court of Justice ruling in Intel, an assessment of the circumstances and effects of an exclusivity arrangement is needed for it to be qualified as an abuse.

-UK competition authorities have challenged exclusivity agreements in a series of cases.
+The UK competition authorities have challenged exclusivity agreements in a series of cases.